mgrybel/Selenium-WebDriver-TypeScript/README.md

 The system under test (SUT) is this [e-commerce application](https://github.com/mgrybel/ecommerce-website) built using **Spring Boot 3** and **React 18**.

 To run tests in this project, you must first install and run the SUT.
 Follow [these steps](https://github.com/mgrybel/ecommerce-website/blob/master/README.md).

+## Download the project

+Download the ZIP file and unzip the project.

+Inside the ZIP file, you will find the **EcommerceWebsiteTestPlan.jmx** file, which is a JMeter test plan describing a series of steps JMeter will execute when run.